Japan elects new PM, may be ruling party's last chance

 Now, as its third prime minister takes power, the DPJ's support rates lag behind those of its main rival, the long-dominant Liberal Democratic Party (LDP).
 If Noda fails, his party would probably lose the next general election, which must be held by late 2013.

-Noda faces a mountain of challenges: coping with a strong yen that threatens to hit exports, forging a new energy policy while ending a radiation crisis at a crippled nuclear plant, rebuilding Japan's tsunami-devastated northeast and finding funds to pay for that and vast social security costs of the ageing society.
+Noda confronts a mountain of challenges: coping with a strong yen that threatens to hit exports, forging a new energy policy while ending a crisis at a crippled nuclear plant, rebuilding Japan's tsunami-devastated northeast and finding funds to pay for that and vast social security costs of the aging society.

 He acknowledged on Tuesday that the economy faces risks, but repeated his call for "prudent fiscal management."